-When you finish the entire installation process, refer to the following online help systems, which contain information and procedures that are common to all host operating system environments.
+After you complete all of the Storage Manager and host installation procedures, refer to the following online help systems, which contain information and procedures that are common to all host operating system environments.

 Enterprise Management window help

 Use this online help system to learn more about working with the entire management domain.